praveen-em/pact-avro-plugin/RELEASING.md

 ## Adding to pkg.go.dev
 [pkg.go.dev](https://pkg.go.dev) is the central source of information about Go packages and modules.
 By pushing a new release to a public github repo, technically the module is already published.

-Run the [`go list` command](https://pkg.go.dev/cmd/go#hdr-List_packages_or_modules) to prompt Go to update its index of modules with information about the module.
+Run the `go list` [command](https://pkg.go.dev/cmd/go#hdr-List_packages_or_modules) to prompt Go to update its index of modules with information about the module.
 Precede the command with a statement to set the `GOPROXY` environment variable to a Go proxy.

 `GOPROXY=proxy.golang.org go list -m example.com/mymodule@v0.1.0`

-This will ensure that your request reaches the proxy, and eventually your module appears on pkg.go.dev site.
-If you still don't see your module or package, you can add it by simply doing any of the steps specified in [pkgsite](https://pkg.go.dev/about#adding-a-package).
+This will ensure that your request reaches the proxy, and the module appears on pkg.go.dev site eventually.
+If you don't see your module or package, you can add it by simply doing any of the steps specified in [pkgsite](https://pkg.go.dev/about#adding-a-package).

 ## Commit messages